 The Granite Way Cycle hire shop is at the start of the Granite Way trail at Okehampton Station.
 With a fleet of over 80 bikes we provide cycle hire and guided tours on Dartmoor, Abbeyford Woods or the Granite Way trail to Lydford and Tavistock.
 There are two large car parks and coach parking is possible at the station next door and with easy access to A30, we are convenient for groups looking for a activity session (full day/half day).

-We have been operating the cycle shop at YHA Okehampton for over 20 years, mostly using Giant Bikes (Mountain Bikes) and Bobbin Bikes (Traditional Bikes) and our shop is open daily from March to October.
+We have been operating the cycle shop at YHA Okehampton for over 20 years, mostly using Giant Bikes (Mountain Bikes) and Bobbin Bikes (Traditional Bikes) and our latest additions Giant Electric bikes.
+The hire shop is open daily from March to October.
 Out of season, call at the YHA reception and we will organise a hire bike for you.

 Many customers returning each year to try out our latest bikes, as each season we have the newest selection from Giant to add to our fleet.

-If you are a school or tour group you can book through our partner company Adventure Okehampton and enjoy a guided Moorland ride with our team of instructors.
+If you are a school or tour group you can book through our partner company Adventure Okehampton and enjoy a guided Moorland ride with one of our team of instructors.

 How to get here